-- A. Section 158D of the Education Act 1989 (the Act) enables the Minister, in the name and on behalf of the Crown, to enter into a contract with a sponsor for the operation, by that sponsor, of a Partnership School/Kura Hourua in accordance with the requirements set out in the Act. - B. Following an application process, it is intended that the Sponsor will be approved by the Minister under section 158B of the Act to operate a Partnership School/Kura Hourua (as will be evidenced by notification in the Gazette) and, once the Gazette Notice has been published and this Agreement has been executed by both parties, will be a sponsor as that term is defined in the Act. - C. This Agreement records the terms and conditions upon which the Sponsor will operate and manage a Partnership School/Kura Hourua and the payments that the Minister will make to the Sponsor in consideration for the Sponsor's operation and management of the Partnership School/Kura Hourua in accordance with this Agreement. - D. The Crown and the Sponsor wish to ensure that all young New Zealanders can participate successfully in life and contribute to a modern economy.
+- A. Section 158D of the Education Act 1989 (the Act) enables the Minister, in the name and on behalf of the Crown, to enter into a contract with a sponsor for the operation, by that sponsor, of a Partnership School/Kura Hourua in accordance with the requirements set out in the Act. - B. Following an application process, it is intended that the Sponsor will be approved by the Minister under section 158B of the Act to operate a Partnership School/Kura Hourua (as will be evidenced by notification in the Gazette) and, once the Gazette Notice has been published and this Agreement has been executed by both parties, will be a sponsor as that term is defined in the Act. - C. The Minister had previously entered into a similar agreement dated 24 August 2016 (the August agreement) with Te Aratika Charitable Trust prior to its incorporation under the Charitable Trust Act 1957 (the Trust).
+The August agreement has been terminated by mutual agreement between the Trust and the Minister in order that Trustees of the Te Aratika Charitable Trust as a now incorporated and registered Charitable Trust can, as Sponsor, enter into this Agreement with the Minister. - D. This Agreement records the terms and conditions upon which the Sponsor will operate and manage a Partnership School/Kura Hourua and the payments that the Minister will make to the Sponsor, and the previous payment which has been made under the August agreement to the Trust (prior to its incorporation), in consideration for the Sponsor's operation and management of the Partnership School/Kura Hourua in accordance with this Agreement. - E. The Crown and the Sponsor wish to ensure that all young New Zealanders can participate successfully in life and contribute to a modern economy.
 In particular they wish to see all Māori, Pasifika, learners from low socio-economic backgrounds, and learners with special education needs get the qualifications and skills they need to succeed.
-This Agreement provides the means to achieve these outcomes. - E. Without derogating from or overriding any other provision in this Agreement, the parties agree that the following relationship principles will guide the parties in their dealings with each other under this Agreement: - (a) the interests of the Students will be front of mind for both parties; - (b) both parties will act in an open and transparent manner with each other; - (c) both parties will adhere to principles of good faith; - (d) both parties will foster a long-term and co-operative relationship to enable both parties to achieve their mutual objectives efficiently and effectively; - (e) both parties agree to co-operate with each other and to raise and discuss matters with one another where appropriate; and - (f) both parties agree to discuss the resolution of any issues or problems that may arise in relation to the interpretation or application of this Agreement. - F. The parties agree that the key values of the Partnership School/Kura Hourua model are: - (a) partnerships with other organisations (such as businesses, philanthropists, iwi, community organisations, faith-based groups, private schools and culture-based education organisations);
+This Agreement provides the means to achieve these outcomes. - F. Without derogating from or overriding any other provision in this Agreement, the parties agree that the following relationship principles will guide the parties in their dealings with each other under this Agreement: - (a) the interests of the Students will be front of mind for both parties; - (b) both parties will act in an open and transparent manner with each other; - (c) both parties will adhere to principles of good faith; - (d) both parties will foster a long-term and co-operative relationship to enable both parties to achieve their mutual objectives efficiently and effectively; - both parties agree to co-operate with each other and to raise and discuss matters with one another where appropriate; and

-- (b) accountability to meet agreed targets including student academic achievement; - (c) focus on educational performance; - (d) flexibility to decide how Partnership Schools/Kura Hourua operate and use funding; and - (e) high trust between the Minister/Ministry and Sponsors, in order to achieve the agreed outcomes.
+- (f) both parties agree to discuss the resolution of any issues or problems that may arise in relation to the interpretation or application of this Agreement. - G. The parties agree that the key values of the Partnership School/Kura Hourua model are: - (a) partnerships with other organisations (such as businesses, philanthropists, iwi, community organisations, faith-based groups, private schools and culture-based education organisations); - (b) accountability to meet agreed targets including student academic achievement; - (c) focus on educational performance; - (d) flexibility to decide how Partnership Schools/Kura Hourua operate and use funding; and - (e) high trust between the Minister/Ministry and Sponsors, in order to achieve the agreed outcomes.